universal-tilt-js/universal-tilt.js/README.md

 <sup>2</sup> *mobile value must be true*

 ## Event
-`tiltChange` event will output the x & y of tilting
+`tiltChange` event will output the x, y & angle of tilting

 ## License
 This project is licensed under the MIT License © 2018-present Jakub Biesiada